The capital city

 The Recreational Railroad is now available to ride for field trips, birthday parties, and special events.
 The train is an exciting and popular attraction for schools, churches, seniors groups, campers at the Expo Center, and the general public.
 Currently, the train consists of an engine, a coach, and a caboose. and the train ride is a six mile round trip from the Expo Center to Bluff Park in downtown Columbia and back again, which takes about an hour.

-If you would like to ride the Recreational Railroad, you can catch the train behind the Expo Center on the second and fourth Saturdays of the month at 10am.
-The train doesn’t run in the summer months and the schedule is subject to change.
-There are special rates for groups larger than twenty.
+If you would like to ride the Recreational Railroad, you can catch the train behind the Expo Center on the first Saturday of the month at 10am.
+There are special rates for groups.
 If you would like to donate to the Marion County Railroad Authority or to set up an appointment for a special train ride for your group or organization, between Monday and Saturday, contact the train engineer William McNeese at 601.408.7544.

 THE OFFICIAL TOURISM RESOURCE FOR THE STATE OF MISSISSIPPI